 2024 | Revenue recovery; company rebuilds toward IPO.
 Series G and H funding at declining valuations |

-June 12, 2025 | Chime lists on Nasdaq under ticker CHYM at ~$11B valuation |
+June 12, 2025 | Chime prices its IPO at $27 and lists on Nasdaq under ticker CHYM at ~$11B valuation |

 2025 | $2.19B revenue, up 31% year-over-year |